Generated at: 2026-05-16 10:25:43

 Strengthen Internal Systems Through Data-Driven Information Sharing

 To improve sales efficiency, it is essential to digitize and organize customer information.
-For effective sales activities, it is necessary to move away from individual, siloed sales approaches and instead share information across the entire sales team.
-By digitizing data such as prospect engagement, meeting details, and the status of ongoing deals, and enabling information sharing within the sales team and with other departments, you can streamline internal operations and formalize back-office processes.
+For effective sales activities, it is necessary to share information across the entire sales team rather than relying on individual, siloed efforts.
+By digitizing data such as prospect engagement, meeting details, and the status of ongoing deals, and enabling information sharing within the sales team and across other departments, you can streamline internal operations and formalize back-office processes.
 Organizing customer information and facilitating its sharing also ensures smooth handovers and promotes the sharing of institutional knowledge.

 Furthermore, utilizing a corporate database when organizing customer information can significantly reduce the time costs associated with data entry.
 Maintaining accurate data through manual entry is difficult, as it requires constant updates whenever information changes.
 Since corporate database information is continuously updated, the need for manual maintenance is eliminated.
 This also removes the risks of duplicate entries, omissions, and input errors, ensuring that your data remains accurate at all times.